 CONTRASTS: Today, White Plains (WP), New York (NY) is a modern city best known for its shopping centers, courts & services.
 Visitors come for work, study & entertainment.
 A suburb of New York City, WP has an “urban” vibe offering services available to much larger cities.

 In contrast, the City played an important part in the American Revolution when NY became an independent state; then a few months later the setting for a standoff between the American Continental Army & the British Empire.
 Had things not gone as they did, the American dream for independence might have been lost.

 Throughout the city, one can still find remnants from earlier times.
-Many have been repurposed or converted into something completely different from their original use.
+Many older structures have been repurposed converted into something completely different from their original use.

 BEGINNINGS: During the early 17th century, WP was home to members of the Weckquaeskeck tribe of the Mohican Nation .
 Evidence shows settlements on Fisher Hill.
 Natives referred to the area as Quarropas, which has been translated to mean “white marches” or “plains of white.”

 Perhaps the best explanation for the city’s name is that there were once numerous wetlands on which a heavy white mist would often linger.
 Even though many of these wetlands are gone, mists still hover over the city where the tops of skyscrapers disappear.
 There is another explanation concerning groves of white balsam but John Rösch dismissed this since there were no traces of the plant by 1874.